 Akers School's progressive discipline program provides students with opportunities to learn self-discipline through a system of consistent rewards and consequences for their behavior.
-Disciplinary action may take the form of mandatory parent conferences, discipline packets, and/or Saturday School.
+Disciplinary action may take the form of mandatory parent conferences, discipline packets, and/ or Saturday School.

 Students who are found to exemplify the good behaviors stressed in Character Counts are recognized at Good Behavior Assemblies and Trimester Awards Assemblies.
 Individual recognition includes Character Counts Awards, Honor Roll (grades 4-8), Eagle Bucks Awards, Perfect Attendance Awards, and Student of the Month Awards based on character counts behaviors.
 Students may earn "Eagle Bucks" for maintaining perfect attendance, good citizenship, and academic performance.
-Eagle Bucks may be redeemed at the Akers Incentive Store where students may purchase items such as refurbished computers (12 computers and 10 lap tops were available in 2011-12), iPods, Game Boys, clothing, etc.
+Eagle Bucks may be redeemed at the Akers Incentive Store where students may purchase items such as refurbished computers (7 computers and 15 tablets were available in 2013-14), iPods, Game Boys, clothing, etc.